In addition to having completed 2 terms in F-1 status (full-time enrollment), the

 If you fail to submit what is required, a failing grade can be assigned, a grade that

 is factored into your overall GPA.

-Getting academic approval: If the internship is recommended, the professor will forward your application to
+Getting academic approval: If the internship is recommended, take the application with the supporting documents

 Getting class created and registration: See Kathy McGraw, Room 116, Braniff (adjacent to the Registrar's office) for class

 MAKE AN APPOINTMENT to see an International Student Advisor.
 Bring the approved application, your written